aaronriekenberg/rust-parallel/README.md

 Options:
   -c, --commands-from-args
-          Run commands from arguments only
+          Run commands from arguments only.

+          In this mode the ::: separator is used to run the cartesian product of argument groups.

   -d, --discard-output <DISCARD_OUTPUT>
           Discard output for commands